 Chipotle BLT Cheeseburgers are a summertime favourite for us.
 I've livened up this delicious American classic burger with a little hit of chipotle spice and smoky flavour.

 The Perfect Burger Starts With the Beef

-The best ground beef for the juiciest burgers shouldn’t be too lean, because the burgers will be dry.
-It shouldn’t be too fatty, either, because the burgers will catch fire on the grill.
+The best ground beef for the juiciest burgers shouldn't be too lean, because the burgers will be dry.
+It shouldn't be too fatty, either, because the burgers will catch fire on the grill.
 Look for sirloin, chuck or round with 15-20 percent fat.
-My favorite is lean ground chuck (as apposed to “extra lean”), which is exactly 15-20 percent fat.
+My favourite is lean ground chuck (as opposed to "extra lean"), which is exactly 15-20 percent fat.

 Forming the burger patties

 The secret to a tender, juicy burger patty is to handle the meat gently.
 Try not to over-handle and overwork it.
 This will toughen the meat, and your warm hands will melt the fat.
 Start with cold meat, and gently divide it into even portions before quickly shaping into patties.
 And, check out this genius trick for forming perfectly shaped and hands-off burger patties.

 It's important to be careful with ground meats to be sure we are food safe.
 Some steps to take: